The Loss of Forgetting

 Andrea’s practice explores how we occupy space as embodied selves, particularly through movement and touch, calling on the everyday capabilities of our bodies and bringing them into awareness.
 Recent work on this theme includes Learning to Walk

 Sarah explores touch and forms of contact, movement and navigation of spaces.
-Working in clay and with drawing, she is developing research around skin and the body, and embodiment though materials often inviting participation and active public engagement.
+Working in clay and with drawing, she is developing work around skin and the body, and embodiment though materials often inviting participation and active public engagement.
 She teaches regular arts-based workshops at Imperial College Medical School, to develop tactile and visual observation, descriptive and communication skills through language, drawing and 3D modelling.